 Special thanks to our Kickstarter backers for making this a possibility, and if you haven’t had a chance, check out the trailer below.

-The poster for Macabre Christmas is here!
+The Infant Days poster is here!
 The short film is currently in-development, but we wanted to give everyone a preview of things to come.
 A big shout-out to Ashley Floréal for making this happen <3 if you’re in need of any illustrated work, please have a look at her portfolio here.

 The initiative and proactiveness she has demonstrated in her career so far is very impressive to us.
 She is eager to learn more about the role of an agency as it relates to her producing career.
 We are excited to welcome her to our office in the fall.Kerry BallLiterary Agent and Head of Department, Meridian Artists